adjkjc/superdev/README.md

 Using this in development
 -------------------------

-A clean checkout is made of all projects from `master` and all services are started for all projects.
+Superdev will use the projects next to it in it's parent directory.
+It will also attempt to keep them up to date:

+ * If a project is missing it will check it out
+ * If a project is clean (no uncommitted files or changes) it will fast forward
+ * Otherwise it will give up and just try and use what is there

-If you want to use locally developed code instead, you should stop the relevant services (using the Web UI or `supervisorctl`) and then run your version in their place.
+If you want to run a version of a particular service yourself, then you should stop the supervisor version before starting up your own.

 Caveats
 -------

- * H dev services have a tendency to stay up when stopped and in general are a pain as a result of being run through honcho, instead of Supervisor
+ * H dev services get themselves a bit broken sometimes
  * To fix you can try:
    * Celerybeat: `rm projects/h/celerybeat.pid`
    * If all else fails reboot or run `make dev` in `h/projects` and debug manually